ELI-Data-Mining-Group/pelitk/README.md

-# PELITK: Pitt English Language Institute ToolKit
+# pelitk: Pitt English Language Institute ToolKit
 This python package contains implementations of various lexical analysis tools that are useful for SLA work.

 - Measuring lexical sophistication and diversity